Instructions for Authors

 Statistical analysis

 Please read our new statistical guidelines thoroughly.
 These requirements are to be followed closely.
-Each paper that includes statistical analysis results in any form undergoes statistical review by a statistical editor separately from the peer review.
+Each paper that includes statistical analysis, in any form, undergoes a separate statistical review by a statistical editor, distinct from the peer review.
 Papers that do not pass this review are not accepted for publication.

 Policy concerning data sharing